klutz1/SoftwareEngineering2018/src/edu/nd/se2018/homework/homework6/ChipsIntermediateDeliverable/README.md

 (3) Chip moves up, down, left, and right appropriately (4) when Chip encounters a wall, he cannot walk through it

-**NOTE: due to my absence last week due to the Grace Hopper Celebration (September 25-28), more steps will be completed by October 5 **